doctest/doctest/doc/markdown/features.md

 - enabling COMPARE in tests
 - benchmark (assimp and empty files - or maybe just empty files)
 - documentation
+- add pledgie campaign in features/roadmap and in the reference
+- research bountysource/patreon

 ## FUTURE
+- support for predicates (or zip or whatever)
 - make a compact reporter
 - output to file
 - xml reporter (jUnit/xUnit compatible, etc.)
 - ability for users to write their own reporters
 - gcc 6
 - pool allocator for String class
-- floating point comparison support
+- add the ability to query if code is currently being ran in a test - some global of doctest...
 - timing reports of tests, duration restrictions, kill of longer than (will perhaps require threading), etc...
 - a message macro (also tracepoint/passpoint/info/context and whatever - like in boost.test) (ALSO ERROR/FAIL - like boost)
-- add WARN as third option to CHECK/REQUIRE versions of assertions
 - marking a test as "may fail"
+- running tests a few times
-- marking a test as (run X times (should also multiply with the global test run times))
+- marking a test to run X times (should also multiply with the global test run times)
 - test execution in separate processes - UNIX only with fork() (but windows has some .dll which could help)
 - matchers?
 - detect floating point exceptions